FidelusAleksander/ghcertified/content/questions/actions/question-072.md

 - [ ] Cache
 > Cache can be reused across workflows within one repository
 - [ ] Environment Variables
-> Environment variables can be scopes to a step, job or a workflow.
+> Environment variables can be scoped to a step, job or a workflow.
 They cannot be shared across workflows/repositories or organizations